Check out the video about POP Campaign:

 What has POP Accomplished

 In 2018, the POP campaign raised over $40,000, which was matched by $30,000 from CICF for a total of $70,000.
-In addition, ROW contributed another $70,000 through a Cummins Foundation donation. $140,000 was more than enough to pay for the design to repair the Nowland Avenue Bridge which is now underway by engineering firm RQAW.
-In January 2020, RQAW estimated the cost to repair at $500,000.
-Design should be completed by June of this year.
-If funds are secured by that time, the work to repair can begin.
-The second phase of fundraising has begun.
+In addition, ROW contributed another $70,000 through a Cummins Foundation donation. $140,000 was more than enough to pay for the design to repair the Nowland Avenue Bridge.
+The design was completed by engineering firm RQAW in May 2020, which estimated cost to repair at $524,000.
+Now that the design is done, the second phase of fundraising has begun to raise the funds needed for the repair.

 Pogue’s Run Trail

-Due to Covid-19, we will use this opportunity to help those in need as well.
-Half of earnings from each raffle item will be donated to a covid-related cause.
-(See details on ‘News and Events’ page)
+- Due to Covid-19, POP used this opportunity to help those in need as well.
+Half of earnings from each raffle will be donated to a covid-related cause.
+(See details here.)

 Help POP reach its $500,000 goal so that the historic Nowland Avenue Bridge can be repaired.
 That will also pave the way to complete the the Pogue’s Run Trail.